Hariprasadss/hari-invoice-v4/README.md

 - **Browser Compatibility**: Use modern browsers (Chrome, Firefox, Safari, Edge)
 - **Mobile**: Application is responsive and works on mobile devices
 - **Performance**: Clear browser cache if you experience issues
+- **Local Development**: Use `config.js` for local development
+- **Production**: Use Netlify environment variables for production

 ## 🤝 Support

-For issues or questions, please check the console for error messages and ensure your `config.js` is properly set up.
+For issues or questions, please check the console for error messages and ensure your `config.js` is properly set up for local development or environment variables are set for production.

 ---